fcjz/experiment/content/_index.md

 ## main content:

-sundries
+🗃sundries

-experience
+☑experience

-software
+🖥software

-jokes (maybe dark humor)
+🎃jokes (maybe dark humor)

 There is no order, no structure, and you can wander around at will.